hugorbarbosa/cpp-coding-style-guide/README.md

 ## Formatting

 Ensuring that the code always has the desired format is a very difficult and error-prone task.
-Thus, it is highly recommended to use a tool that automatically checks and formats the code (see [Tools](#tools) section).
+Thus, it is highly recommended to use a tool that automatically checks and formats the code.
+A tool that is commonly utilized for this purpose is clang-format, which allows to directly apply a predefined code style (e.g., Google, Microsoft, etc) or customize a new one with the desired style options.

+Please refer to the [C++ project template][ref-cpp-project-template] to know more details about clang-format, and how this tool can be used in a project.

 ### Line length